kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_05_Lab5_Ex2_Safe_Links.md

     >**Do NOT proceed to the next task!** You can continue with the training course and perform the next task when your instructor feels it's appropriate given the class' training schedule.

 ### Task 2 – Validate the Safe Links policy

-After having waited at least 30 minutes since completing Task 1, you will now test the Safe Links policy that you created that blocks links to the http://tailspintoys.com URL.

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.